This notebook demonstrates how to build a Retrieval Augmented Generation (RAG) system using:

 When running Couchbase using Capella, the following prerequisites need to be met:

-In order to create the RAG application, we need an embedding model to ingest the documents for Vector Search and a large language model (LLM) for generating the responses based on the context.
+To create the RAG application, use an embedding model for Vector Search and an LLM for generating responses.

-Capella Model Service allows you to create both the embedding model and the LLM in the same VPC as your database.
-Currently, the service offers Llama 3.1 Instruct model with 8 Billion parameters as an LLM and the mistral model for embeddings.
+Capella Model Service lets you create both models in the same VPC as your database.
+It offers the Llama 3.1 Instruct model (8 Billion parameters) for LLM and the mistral model for embeddings.

-For more details, please refer to the documentation.
-These models are compatible with the LangChain OpenAI integration.
+For more details, see the documentation.
+These models work with Haystack OpenAI integration.

 import getpass